North Texas vs. Southern Miss NCAA Football Odds, Plays and Insights | November 6, 2021

 - North Texas' games this year have gone over the total in two out of seven opportunities (28.6%).

-- North Texas is 2-0 against the spread and 2-1 overall this season when the team notches more than 29.3 points.
+- North Texas is 2-0 against the spread and 2-1 overall in games when it puts up more than 29.3 points.

-- When North Texas churns out more than 342.9 yards, the team is 2-2 against the spread and 1-4 overall.
+- When North Texas totals over 342.9 yards, the team is 2-2 against the spread and 1-4 overall.

 - The Mean Green have turned the ball over 13 times this season, two more turnovers than the Golden Eagles have forced (11).